Petition Information and Instructions

 - In general, petitions are approved if the committee determines that you experienced extenuating circumstances beyond your control and of such severity that you were precluded from successful completion of the semester.

 Effective July 2, 2012, the Dean of Students Office will be responsible for receiving all paperwork and questions related to the process for all medically related course drops and withdrawals.
 These changes have been made in order to streamline the medical withdrawal process and create a one-stop shop for students who may be petitioning to withdraw for medical reasons.
 For more detailed information on the medical withdrawal process please visit the Dean of Students website, contact the Dean of Students Office at 352-392-1261, or visit 202 Peabody Hall.

 The University Student Petitions Committee meets each Tuesday.
 Please submit your petition and all necessary documentation by 5:00 p.m. the previous Friday.
 Due to the large number of requests, it may take 1-2 weeks before your petition is reviewed.

 Current students will receive their results on ISIS under the heading Petition Status (under My Record on the left menu) as soon as they are available.
 Former students will receive notification of their results in the mail.
 Questions or concerns can be answered by the Office of the University Registrar at 352-392-1374.

 The constitution of the University of Florida and the Senate Bylaws specify that final authority for waivers of academic university regulations rests with the University Student Petitions Committee.
 The Office of the University Registrar reports the committee's decisions and has no authority to influence any decision.

 - Complete the University Petition Request and explain fully your reasons for petitioning with a

 one-page attached, typed statement.

-- The attached statement must be 10 point font or larger.
+- The attached statement must be double spaced and 12 point font.